Android-for-Python/Android-for-Python-Users/README.md

 The potentially hard and unique part is understanding what you want the package's build scripts to do, once you understand that then to automate within p4a's format is fairly simple.

-Its easy to incorrectly focus one's attention on the p4a api when the real issue is understanding what you want the build scripts to do.
+Its easy to incorrectly focus one's attention on the p4a API when the real issue is understanding what you want the build scripts to do.
 As humans we hope the recipe will magically make our dreams come true, because the work of understanding a build in order to port it can be hard.

 By analogy think of your self as an author of a recipe book, the easy part is formatting for the publisher (p4a recipe) .
 The potentially hard part is interpreting the chef's instructions (make, cmake, setup, configure.....), so you can modify the instructions for making the dish in a household kitchen.